 Later on, the rule was revoked when it came to the NEET Eligibility Criteria 2019 following which the open school students were permitted to take up NEET exams.
 Apart from this, there was another major issue which was pertaining to Biology as an additional subject.
 Candidates who learnt Biology as an additional subject in classes 11 & 12 were not considered eligible.
 Such candidates were allowed to participate in NEET 2019 exams after the clause for the same was revoked.

-NEET Number Of Attempts 2020
+NEET Number Of Attempts

-As per the regulatory board for NEET exams, the NTA (National Testing Agency), there is no restriction on the number of attempts for NEET 2020 exams.
+As per the regulatory board for NEET exams, the NTA (National Testing Agency), there is no restriction on the number of attempts for the NEET exams.
 This is in conformity with the statement on the NEET official website by the CBSE – “There is no cap for the number of attempts”.
 Subsequently, the CBSE commended the Ministry of Health and Family Welfare’s letter number U.12023/16/2010-ME-II as on 6th December 2017 for the same.
 Consequently, until further notice, the limit on the number of attempts will no more prevail.
 This is to say that the CBSE-implied, three attempt rule is not applicable anymore.

 NEET Number Of Attempts And Age Limit – Upper & Lower Age Limit

-- As specified under the Regulations on Graduate Medical Education – 1997 vide amendment as on date – 22/01/2018, the upper age limit of 25 years was challenged before the Honourable High Court Of Delhi and stated that the upper age cap was upheld vide judgement as on date 11/05/2018 in W.P.
-No. 1813/2018 and other related concerns.
-The said judgement dated 11/05/2018 was challenged before the Honourable Supreme Court Of India in SLP (C) No. 14320/2018 and other related concerns when the vide interim order as on date 29/11/2018, candidates who were 25 years of age and above were permitted provisionally to take up the NEET 2019 exams (UG) subject to the outcome of the said matters.
-Thereafter, the Supreme Court vide order dated 29/04/2019 allowed candidates to provisionally take part in counselling process subject to the adjudication of matters.
-The foregoing matters are awaiting adjudication before the Honourable Supreme Court Of India and authorities shall abide by any directive that may be passed for NEET 2020 exams.
+- As specified by the Regulations on Graduate Medical Education – 1997 vide amendment as on date – 22/01/2018, the upper age limit of 25 years was opposed before the Honourable High Court Of Delhi and stated that the upper age cap was sustained vide judgement as on date 11/05/2018 in W.P.
+Number 1813/2018 and other related concerns.
+The stated judgment recorded – 11/05/2018 was opposed before the Honourable Supreme Court Of India in SLP (C) Number 14320/2018 and other related concerns when the vide interval order as on date 29/11/2018, aspirants who were 25 years of age and above were permitted provisionally to take up the NEET 2019 exams (UG) related to the consequence of the stated concerns.
+Thereafter, the Supreme Court vide order, as on 29/04/2019 allowed candidates to provisionally take part in counselling process directed to the judgement of matters.
+The foregoing matters are awaiting judgment before the Honourable Supreme Court Of India and officials shall obey any directive that might be passed for NEET exams.

-- In view of this, the eligibility criteria pertaining to the age limit has undergone revision under:
+- In view of this, the eligibility criteria pertaining to the lower age limit has undergone revision under:

 |For Candidates of SC/ST/OBC-NCL/PwD Category|

 - Candidates that are Overseas Citizens of India or Indian citizens with an intention to take up Undergraduate Medical Courses from a foreign/overseas medical or dental college/university are also subject to qualification of the NEET – Undergraduate exam.